-Sex hormones influence these complicated processes which may contribute to sex differences in their disruption by pro-inflammatory triggers such as air pollution (Melcangi et al. 2008).
-Sex difference in microglial colonization of the CNS have been observed, with males generally showing a more activated morphology (Schwarz et al. 2012).
+Sex hormones also influence these complicated processes and likely contribute to sex differences induced by pro-inflammatory triggers such as air pollution (Melcangi et al. 2008).
+Estrogens are known to have anti-inflammatory properties mediated by cytokine expression.
+Sex difference in microglial colonization of the CNS have also been observed, with males generally showing a more activated morphology (Schwarz et al. 2012).
 The neuron-glial signaling cascade may respond to pro-inflammatory triggers such as particulate air pollution differently in males and females due to the bidirectional communication between the neuroendocrine (e.g., sex steroids) and immune systems during fetal development (Morale et al. 2001).
 These differences in immune response have been posited to explain differences in psychiatric disease prevalence by sex.
 Our findings suggest that associations with prenatal air pollution were stronger in boys for the attention measures as well as full-scale IQ.
 Notably, in another prospective urban Boston birth cohort, we previously reported an association between increased postnatal early childhood traffic-related air pollution (black carbon) exposure and attention problems that was more evident in school-aged boys compared to girls (Chiu et al. 2013).
-In contrast to our finding for attention, we found that associations between prenatal PM2.5 and memory domains were more evident in girls.
+In contrast, we found that associations between prenatal PM2.5 and memory domains were more evident in girls.
 To our knowledge, no previous studies have assessed sex differences on the association between prenatal air pollution and memory domains.
 As mentioned above, the adverse association between prenatal PM2.5 and memory might be partially due to disruption in the development of hippocampus neurons (Bayer et al. 1993) .
-Visual memory is a component of spatial memory which is another sexually dimorphic trait, but differs from attention in that girls tend to have poorer performance than boys.
-Girls may be more vulnerable at baseline to prenatal air pollution on visual memory performance and the neuroinflammtion from PM exposure may exacerbate this sensitivity.
+Visual memory is a component of spatial memory which is a sexually dimorphic trait, but differs from attention in that girls tend to have poorer performance than boys.
 Studies also suggest that testosterone may enhance hippocampal neurogenesis via increased cell survival in the dentate gyrus through an androgen-dependent pathway which suggests a protective mechanism for boys (Spritzer and Galea 2007).
 A recent animal study, however, has suggested that male mice might be more susceptible to loss of hippocampal volumes (Dada et al. 2014).
 Further research in the role of PM-induced neuroinflammation on sexually dimorphic development is clearly needed.
 Joint animal/epidemiologic research may be more efficient than isolated research approaches, as epidemiology can define the proper susceptibility window, then animal research can use that information to efficiently study mechanism while focusing on exposure windows that are more relevant in humans.
-For example, by examining the developmental processes that occur in the anatomical regions critical for each functional domain during the identified developmental window in epidemiological research, we may be able to target animal studies to induce similar timed exposures while studying induced biological changes.
+For example, by using data driven methods to identified developmental window in epidemiological research, we may be able to inform the design of animal studies that can use this information to induce similar timed exposures while studying induced biological changes specific to same functional domains.